amalejerry-awini/Cybersecurity-beginner-portfolio/README.md

 ## About Me

-My name is Amale Awini Jerry, and I am an aspiring cybersecurity professional with a strong interest in protecting digital systems, networks, and information from cyber threats.
+I am called Amale Awini Jerry,I am 22 years old.
+And I am an aspiring cybersecurity professional with a strong interest in protecting digital systems, networks, and information from cyber threats.

 I am currently developing my foundational knowledge in cybersecurity, networking, Linux, information security, and cyber threat awareness.
 I am passionate about technology and eager to gain practical skills through hands-on learning and professional training.